silverstripe/silverstripe-realme/docs/en/configuration.md

   - 'RealMe'
 ---
 RealMeService:
-  auth_source_name: 'realme-prod'
+  realme_env: 'prod'
 ---
 ```

+The value you set for `realme_env` must be one of 'mts', 'ite' or 'prod'.

+The value you set for `integration_type` must be one of 'login' or 'assert'.

-The values you set for `entity_ids` should conform to the RealMe standard for entity IDs.
+The values you set for `sp_entity_ids` should conform to the RealMe standard for entity IDs.
 In summary, the
 domain should be relevant to the agency, the first part of the path should be the privacy realm name, and
 the second part of the path should be the service name.